heroiclabs/nakama/sample_go_module/README.md

 For more information on how the server loads modules have a look at [these](https://heroiclabs.com/docs/runtime-code-basics/#load-modules) docs.
 For general instructions on how to run the server give [these](https://heroiclabs.com/docs/install-start-server/#start-nakama) docs a read.

+__HINT__: Due to a problem noted in this [issue](https://github.com/jaegertracing/jaeger/issues/422#issuecomment-360954600) it's necessary for the plugin to have the exact same vendored dependencies as the server binary for the final builds to be binary compatible.
+This should be resolved in the Go 1.12 release.

 ### Docker builds

 It's often easiest to run the game server with Docker Compose.
 It will start the game server and database server together in the right sequence and wraps the process up into a single command.
 You'll need the Docker engine installed to use it.